OOPMan/XBOFS.win/docs/index.md

 Long story short, I bought a Razer Atrox on special and rather than return it I decided to see if I could work out why it didn't work without jumping through a lot of hoops.
 The problemn ended up being solvable and here we are.
 More details can be found [here](https://forums.vigem.org/topic/282/xbo-arcade-sticks-vigem-and-a-whole-ton-of-fun/)

+##### Can you support my device?
+It's might be possible.
+Take a look at the [device contributor guide](device_contributor_guide.md) to see how you can collect the data I need to do so...

 ## Credits